novaia/ntg/README.md

 # npt-notebooks
-Jupyter Notebooks for research and training of NPT networks.
+Jupyter Notebooks for research and training of Neural Procedural Terrain (NPT) networks.